 A safety belt that is improperly routed, not properly attached, or twisted will not provide the protection needed in a crash.
 The person wearing the belt could be seriously injured.
 After raising the rear seatback, always check to be sure that the safety belts are properly routed and attached, and are not twisted.

-- 4. Make sure the safety belt is not twisted, and reconnect the center safety belt mini-latch to the mini-buckle. - 5.
+- 4. Reconnect the center safety belt mini-latch to the mini-buckle.
+Do not let it twist. - 5.
 Pull on the safety belt to be sure the mini-latch is secure.

 Removing the Third Row Seats